summerdevlin46/recruitment_test/README.md

 - You are free to use any tools you want to do that test.
 However do not overcomplicate it and be sure your code run.
 We prefer something simple but that works, than an overcomplicated solution we cannot read or run.

 ## Seting up your environment
+You can use these options as you prefer

+### Google Collab

+Here is a link to a [google collab notebook](https://colab.research.google.com/drive/18sxFHCgMxXxr6KmQSZ7lVSIMd4lkJUhY?usp=sharing) for you to start.
+You do not have to use it, but it's there to make the task easier for you.
+When you finish, push the notebook copy here.

 ### Conda / Virtualenv